rh-aiservices-bu/insurance-claim-processing/README.md

 ### Development

-From the main folder, launch `npm run dev`.
+From the main folder, launch `npm run dev` or `./start-dev.sh`.
 This will launch both backend and frontend.

 - Frontend is accessible at `http://localhost:9000`
 - Backend is accessible at `http://localhost:5000`, with Swagger API doc at `http://localhost:5000/docs`